Preparing compassionate, trauma informed professionals

 Certification only programs are offered for Student Assistance Coordinator and Director of School Counseling.

-A post-M.A. program to help those holding a master’s degree of 49 credits obtain additional courses for applying for the LPC is also offered.
+A post-M.A. program to help those holding a master’s degree in Counseling of 48 credits obtain additional courses for applying for the LPC is also offered.